-To select the type of residual stock, place the cursor over this icon and press the [-] key.
+To select the type of finishing stocks, place the cursor over this icon and press the twocolor key.
 To define these residual stocks, place the cursor on the corresponding data, key in the desired value and press [ENTER].

 Roughing by segments in inside cycles